Lecture 5 Abstract Classes and Interfaces

 - An

-class- An abstract class cannot be instantiated, so it needs to be extended (i.e., not
+abstractclass cannot be defined as afinalclass- An abstract class cannot be instantiated, so it needs to be extended (i.e., not

-) into a concrete class to become instantiable. - Similarly, we can also not have
+final) into a concrete class to become instantiable. - Similarly, we can also not have

-) so the method can become concrete. - A class that contains an
+abstract finalmethods.
+This is because anabstractmethod is incomplete (has no method body) and must be overridden (notfinal) so the method can become concrete. - A class that contains an

-method must be defined as anabstract
+abstractmethod must be defined as anabstractclass

 - An abstract class cannot be instantiated, so it needs to be extended (i.e., not